hrid0yislam/IEEE118Bus/README.md

 4. Extend the analysis to include time-series simulations.
 5. Implement smart inverter controls for improved stability.

+## Contributing

+Contributions to this repository are welcome.
+To contribute:

+1. Fork the repository
+2. Create a new branch (`git checkout -b feature/your-feature`)
+3. Make your changes
+4. Commit your changes (`git commit -m 'Add some feature'`)
+5. Push to the branch (`git push origin feature/your-feature`)
+6. Open a Pull Request

 ## License

 This project is open source and available under the MIT License.

 ## Contact

-For questions or contributions, please open an issue in this repository.
+For questions or contributions, please open an issue in this repository or contact the repository owner at [GitHub](https://github.com/hrid0yislam).